Skip to main menu Skip to content Skip to footer

 Not turning in homework

-When a student doesn’t turn in her homework, it could be because she didn’t do it, but it could also be because she is worried that it isn’t good enough.
-Likewise, anxiety can lead to second guessing — an anxious child might erase his work over and over until there’s a hole in the paper — and spending so much time on something that it never gets finished.
+When a student doesn’t turn in their homework, it could be because they didn’t do it, but it could also be because they are worried that it isn’t good enough.
+Likewise, anxiety can lead to second-guessing — an anxious child might erase their work over and over until there’s a hole in the paper — and spending so much time on something that it never gets finished.
 We tend to think of perfectionism as a good thing, but when children are overly self-critical it can sabotage even the things they are trying their hardest at, like school work.

 You might also notice that some anxious kids will start worrying about tests much earlier than their classmates and may begin dreading certain assignments, subjects, or even school itself.